heinwessels/factorio-better-victory-screen/mod-page/compatibility.md

 highest-jump=Highest Jump
 ```

-You can also add an optional tooltip that will be shown be hovering over the statistic's name as follows:
+You can also add an optional tooltip that will be shown be hovering over the statistic's name as follows.
+This will only be shown if the entry has `has_tooltip=true`.
 ```
 [bvs-stat-tooltip]
-highest-jump=The highest the player could jump during gymnastics class.
+breweries=Historic breweries in your area.
 ```

 ## Hiding existing categories or statistics